This page was last updated on 1/3/2023.

 - Please no neck gaiters, open-chin, bandanas, or face coverings containing valves, mesh material or holes of any kind.

 - We highly recommend wearing N95 or KN95 masks if you are able.
-Otherwise, cloth/surgical type masks are ok but should be made with at least 2 layers of breathable material.
+Otherwise, cloth/surgical type masks are ok but should be made with at least 2 layers of appropriate material.

-- A limited amount of masks will be available at reg for anyone who might need one.
+- A limited number of masks will be available at reg for anyone who might need one.